Opentrons/Protocols/protocols/generic_ngs_prep/README.md

 ## Categories
 * NGS Library Prep
+  * Generic

 ## Description
 This protocol performs a generic NGS Library Prep.
 It utilizes up to three temperature modules in Slot 1, 4 and 7 for the cooling of reagents.
 It also utilizes the magnetic module for bead based purification of samples.

-Explanation of complex parameters below:
+Explanation of parameters below:
-* `P20 Multichannel GEN2 Mount Position`: Choose the mount position of the P20 Multichannel GEN2 pipette.
+* `P20 Multichannel GEN2 Mount Position`: Choose the mount position of the P20 Multichannel GEN2 pipette. (left or right)
-* `P300 Multichannel GEN2 Mount Position`: Choose the mount position of the P300 Multichannel GEN2 pipette.
+* `P300 Multichannel GEN2 Mount Position`: Choose the mount position of the P300 Multichannel GEN2 pipette. (left or right
 * `Number of Samples`: Enter total number of samples in the protocol run. **Note: Because both pipettes are 8-channels, the number of samples should be a multiple of 8 or close if possible, otherwise it will use up additional tips for an entire column.**
+* `Temperature module in slot 1` (Optional parameter) Specify which temperature module to use in slot 1 (or None).
+This temperature module would allow the user to control the temperature of the sample plate in part 1 of the protocol.
+*  `Temperature module in slot 1` (Optional parameter) Specify which temperature module to use in slot 4 (or None).
+This temperature module would allow the user to control the temperature of reagent plate 1 in part 1 of the protocol, and the primer plate in part 2.
+*  `Temperature module in slot 7` (Optional parameter) Specify which temperature module to use in slot 7 (or None).
+This temperature module would allow the user to control the temperature of reagent plate 2 in part 1 of the protocol, and the Indexing plate in part 2.
+* `Sample plate` The sample plate holds DNA samples and is the site of mixing with buffers and reagents in part 1.
+* `Reagent 1 plate` The reagent 1 plate holds the first mixing reagent in column 1 (e.g. a buffer or an enzyme) to be mixed with the samples
+* `Reagent 2 plate` The reagent 2 plate holds the second mixing reagent in column 1 (e.g. a buffer or an enzyme) to be mixed with the samples.
+* `Primer plate` Contains primers to be mixed with DNA samples in step 2
+* `Reagent reservoir` The (12 well) reservoir contains paramagnetic bead solution, PCR buffer, and PCR mastermix.
+* `Ethanol reservoir` Ethanol solution for washing beads, e.g. 80:20 ethanol:water.
+Uses 180 µL per sample
+* `Number of Samples` The number of DNA samples (up to 96)
+* `Temperature (deg C) for temperature module on slot x in part 1` These parameters for each of the temperature modules allow the user to set the temperatures for all/any temperature module in part 1.
+* `Temperature (deg C) for temperature module on slot x in part 2` These parameters for each of the temperature modules allow the user to set the temperatures for all/any temperature module in part 2.

 ---